t1/junit-5-structure-demo/README.md

 ```

 Both options have drawbacks: The first hinders you from a reusable `whenVerify`, while the latter adds duplication and makes it easy to forget.
-Probably the first option is better over all.
+The other options I have tried out were even worse.
+Over all, probably the first option is the best one, it means the `when...` methods share that extra complexity, but that is quite stable.

 ## tl;dr